NOVAglow646/OOD-Generalization-Paper-Reading-Notes/readme.md

-## OOD/Domain Generalization & Test-time adaptation
+## Test-time adaptation for Generalization

 ### 2023